 - To restore worn teeth

 Composite fillings are usually completed in one appointment.
-While the area around your tooth is numb, Dr. Faist will remove tooth decay as needed.
-The space will then be thoroughly cleaned and carefully prepared before the new filling is placed.
+While the area around your tooth is numb, Dr. Faist or Dr. Koops will remove tooth decay as needed.
+Space will then be thoroughly cleaned and carefully prepared before the new filling is placed.
 If the decay is near the nerve of the tooth, a special medication will be applied for added protection.
 The composite filling will then be precisely placed, shaped, and polished, restoring your tooth to its original shape and function.

 You will be given care instructions at the conclusion of your dental treatment.
 Good oral hygiene practices, eating habits, and regular dental visits will aid in the life of your new filling(s).